Cancer Health and Wellness Coach (Cancer Coach) Training Program

 In this session, you will deepen your knowledge of the role of lifestyle medicine and current evidence-based recommendations (e.g. Centre for Disease Control, National Institute of Health, American Sports Medicine) for healthy lifestyle behaviours to reducing risks for chronic diseases and conditions (e.g. obesity); and their relevance to cancer populations.
 Health promotion and prevention through healthy eating and for management of long-term physical effects of cancer treatment and for mitigating late effect risks (i.e. metabolic syndrome, smoking, nutrition, obesity, diabetes, arthralgias/arthritis will be examined.
 Health coaching skills for facilitating healthy lifestyle behaviour change and goal setting will be emphasized and the role of lifestyle medicine in chronic diseases and for optimizing cancer survival.

 Transforming values and desires into action.
 Goal setting science within a health and wellness coaching context is introduced.
 Evidence-based techniques for designing effective goals and what matters most to the client.
 Guiding the client in selection of self-monitoring measures; and the role of outcome measurement for self-monitoring and accountability in the coaching process and application in follow-up sessions to avoid shame and build self-efficacy.
 Concept application will include use of rulers for scaling importance and confidence and coaching clients in problem- solving obstacles and identification of support systems to follow through with goals and actions and supporting lasting change.
-You will apply goal setting using the SMART approach.
+You will apply goal setting using the SMART approach

 In this session, you will learn about stress and emotional distress and the application of health and wellness coaching to support clients in the management of stress, emotional wellness, and how emotional states impact on health behaviors.
 You will learn about how to apply MI processes to support clients with stress and facilitate positive thinking/resilience and coping behaviors, reframing negative emotions and building the persons navigation skills to access social networks and peer support resources.
 You will guide clients in structured problem-solving and apply principles of a solution-finding coaching approach based on the underpinnings of positive psychology, strengths-based coaching process, and using the mind to manage stress.
 We will examine the scope of coaching, understand differences between coaching and therapy and responding to case situations such as suicidal ideation and mental health; and how to refer patients for additional counseling or help.
 The importance of self-care for the coach and strategies will also be examined.